maruchitatsuki/python-based-SMC-with-likelihood-tempering/_sources/intro.md

 ### 3. Resampling

 Particles are probabilistically duplicated or discarded according to their weights.
-Suppose the total number of particles is \(N_p\), and the weights are normalized.
+Suppose the total number of particles is $N_p$, and the weights are normalized.

-- A particle with weight \(1/(2N_p)\) has a 50% chance of being discarded and a 50% chance of surviving.
+- A particle with weight $1/(2N_p)$ has a 50% chance of being discarded and a 50% chance of surviving.
-- A particle with weight \(1.5/N_p\) has a 50% chance of producing two copies and a 50% chance of remaining as one.
+- A particle with weight $1.5/N_p$ has a 50% chance of producing two copies and a 50% chance of remaining as one.

 ```{figure} Resampling.png
 ---